top of page

 At this level:

-1.Group riding etiquette and hand signal knowledge and use
+1.Practice group riding etiquette and hand signal knowledge and use.

-2. Maintaining staggered and abreast riding positions at appropriate times
+2. Comfortably maintain staggered and abreast riding positions at appropriate times.

-4. Riding with larger loads and/or an experienced passenger
+4. Ride with larger loads and/or an experienced passenger

 TOWNER

-3. Continue and increase mental awareness and perception of road conditions, traffic, hazards and issues
+3. Continue to increase mental awareness and perception of road conditions, traffic, hazards and issues specific to highway travel.

-6. Passing other vehicles on multiple lane streets (at least 2 lanes each way)
+6. Safely passing other vehicles on multiple lane streets (at least 2 lanes each way).

 ROAD THING